 It was very windy and gusty all night.
 Thank goodness that Thetis was held by 2 anchors, she did not move at all.
 In the early morning, while it was cool, I went ashore and took a 2 hr hike over the hills.
 The wonderful smells of the newly watered aromatic spring plants were everywhere.
 The freshly washed earth was gorgeous.
 Unfortunately all the beaches were covered by the flotsam that the N wind have brought over the winter.

 I spent the rest of the morning reading and working on the computer.
 Later in the afternoon, while I was occupied with the computer inside the cabin something did not feel right.
 I looked outside and was appalled.
-The fishermen’s prediction came true.
+The fishermen’s prediction had come true.
 The wind had veered now coming from the W, and Thetis had drifted dangerously towards the shore.
 There were less than 50 cm under her keel.
 I had left the table in the cockpit and any maneuvering was impeded.
 With 2 anchors down, at the wrong place for this wind, extricating Thetis would be dicey.
 I started the engine and engaged it to slow forward until we had 1 m under the keel.
 This gave me some breathing space.
 I removed the table and went to the bow.
 Before Thetis was blown back I pulled as much as I could on the second’s anchor line.
 I then engaged slow forward again and pulled some more of the line.
 Then, with the windlass, I pulled as much chain as I could from the primary anchor.
 This was not too smooth because the chain and the line were twisted together but I was able to pull enough of both so that the boat was stabilized at a reasonable depth.
 After that, I got into the dinghy and with some difficulty raised the 2nd anchor.
 Back on Thetis I secured the anchor, untangled its line from the chain, coiled it, stowed it, and removed and raised the outboard.
 All this was done in a hurry and it was hard on my back but that could not be helped.
 Finally I raised the primary anchor and departed from the now non-hospitable cove.
 The time was 1745.

 After clearing the cove, I decided to head back to Livadhi in Patmos.
 The wind was 10-15 knots from the WSW.
 I opened the genoa and actually had a very nice sail, at times doing 7 knots.
 A school of large dolphins, 4-5 of them, came and played for a while with Thetis’ bow wave.
 They gave a marvelous performance of high leaps.
 I had only seen such high dolphin jumps in sea worlds but never before in the wild.